Nicolas Berggruen: Personal life

 In the early 2000s, Berggruen was dubbed "the homeless billionaire" when he sold off his residential properties and belongings.
-At 40 years old, he did not own a house, a car, or a watch; instead, he traveled – staying in different hotels with only a small bag of clothes and his BlackBerry.
-He retained his Gulfstream IV private jet, noting that it is too "practical" to dispense.
+At 40 years old, he did not own a house, a car, or a watch.
+Instead, he traveled, staying in different hotels with only a small bag of clothes and his BlackBerry.
+He retained his Gulfstream IV private jet, noting that it is too "practical" to dispense with.
 In an interview with Bloomberg, Berggruen stated: "I'm not that interested in material things.
 As long as I find a good bed that I can sleep in, that's enough".

 From 2012, Berggruen purchased several apartments in the Sierra Towers, where he lived for several years.
 In 2016, he had two children born from one egg donor and two surrogates.
 He lives with them in Los Angeles.
 Berggruen bought a 20000 sqft home in Holmby Hills for $42 million in 2017.
 In 2021, he acquired the Gordon Kaufmann-designed, 29000 sqft Hearst estate in Beverly Hills for $63.1 million, at the time the most ever paid for a home at an auction.
 The property was renamed the Beverly Estate in 2022.

+He dated Noor Alfallah in 2018.